nanotee/nvim-lua-guide/README.md

 - `:help :lua`
 - `:help :lua-heredoc`

-#### Caveats

-You don't get correct syntax highlighting when writing Lua in a .vim file.
-It might be more convenient to use the `:lua` command as an entry point for requiring external Lua files.

 ### :luado

 This command executes a chunk of Lua code that acts on a range of lines in the current buffer.
 If no range is specified, the whole buffer is used instead.
 Whatever string is `return`ed from the chunk is used to determine what each line should be replaced with.